Scitator/rl-course-experiments/README.md

 #### Special requirements

-For simple script running you need to install my additional [repo](https://github.com/Scitator/rstools) with all kind of optimization stuff for neural networks:
+For simple script running you need to install my additional [repo](https://github.com/Scitator/rstools) with some kind of optimization stuff for neural networks:

 `pip install git+https://github.com/Scitator/rstools`

+#### Contributing

+##### write code

+Found a bug or know how to write it simpler?
+Or maybe you want to create your own agent?
+Just follow PEP8 and make merge request.

+##### ...or play a game

+Yes, you here it right.
+We have a lot of RL algorithms, and even more gym environments to test them.
+So, play a game, save
+* agent parameters (so anyone can reproduce)
+* agent itself (`model.ckpt`)
+* gym-link (main results)
+* plots (they will be automatically generated with `--plot_history` flag)
+* make merge request (solutions should be at `field/solutions.md`, for example `DQN\solutions.md`)